rasenior/website/content/home/about.md

   year = 2013

 +++
-I am a **conservation biologist** interested in exploring ecological patterns across scales to inform pragmatic and adaptible conservation practices.
+I am a **conservation biologist** interested in exploring ecological patterns across scales to inform pragmatic and adaptable conservation practices.
 I have a particular interest in using advances in **technology and open data** to tackle difficult questions.
 I'm an avid [<i class="fab fa-r-project"></i>](https://www.r-project.org/) user, and you can follow my current work on GitHub [<i class="fab fa-github-alt"></i>](https://github.com/rasenior).

 Currently I am a Postdoctoral Research Associate in the Center for Policy Research on Energy and the Environment (C-PREE) at Princeton University (USA), working with [Prof David Wilcove](https://scholar.princeton.edu/dwilcove/meet-team) to assess the **effectiveness of different conservation strategies** for recovering threatened species.